Skip to content

 Bone-Setting: The Original Orthopaedics

-The field of orthopaedics was formally named in 1741, when the French physician Nicolas Andry published his first work on correcting musculoskeletal deformities in children.
-But across Africa, traditional bone-setters had been treating fractures, dislocations, and sprains with sophisticated techniques for centuries before Andry coined his term.
+The field of orthopaedics was formally named in 1741, when the French physician Nicolas Andry published his landmark book on correcting musculoskeletal deformities in children.
+Long before that, bone-setters across many African societies were already treating broken limbs and joint injuries.

-Among the Yoruba of western Nigeria, bone-setters ranked second only to diviners in the hierarchy of traditional healers—above herbalists and other specialists.
-They were the only option for fracture treatment in Nigeria until the first Western-style hospital was built in Lagos in 1873.
+Among the Yoruba in present-day Nigeria, bone-setters held an important place in traditional medicine.
+They were the primary option for fracture treatment long before Western-style hospitals arrived in Lagos in the late nineteenth century.
 Today, in a country of over 200 million people, there are fewer than 400 orthopaedic surgeons.
 More than 85 percent of fracture patients still present first to traditional bone-setters.

 Holistic Mental Health: Community Healing Before Psychiatry Existed